History of Pakistan (1947–present): 1947–1958: First democratic era

 Territorial problems arose with neighbouring Afghanistan over the Pakistan–Afghanistan border in 1949, and with India over the Line of Control in Kashmir.
 Diplomatic recognition became a problem when the Soviet Union led by Joseph Stalin did not welcome the partition which established Pakistan and India.
 Imperial State of Iran was the first country to recognise Pakistan in 1947.
 In 1948, Ben-Gurion of Israel sent a secret courier to Jinnah to establish the diplomatic relations, but Jinnah did not give any response to Ben-Gurion.

 After gaining Independence, Pakistan vigorously pursued bilateral relations with other Muslim countries and made a wholehearted bid for leadership of the Muslim world, or at least for leadership in achieving its unity.
 The Ali brothers had sought to project Pakistan as the natural leader of the Islamic world, in large part due to its large population and military strength.
 A top ranking Muslim League leader, Khaliquzzaman, declared that Pakistan would bring together all Muslim countries into Islamistan – a pan-Islamic entity.
-The USA, which did not approve of Pakistan's creation, was against this idea and British Prime Minister Clement Attlee voiced international opinion at the time by stating that he wished that India and Pakistan would re-unite, feared to unity of Muslim World.
+The USA, which did not approve of Pakistan's creation, was against this idea and British Prime Minister Clement Attlee voiced international opinion at the time by stating that he wished that India and Pakistan would re-unite, fearing unity of the Muslim World.
 Since most of the Arab world was undergoing a nationalist awakening at the time, there was little attraction in Pakistan's pan-Islamic aspirations.
 Some of the Arab countries saw the 'Islamistan' project as a Pakistani attempt to dominate other Muslim states.
 Pakistan vigorously championed the right of self-determination for Muslims around the world.
 Pakistan's efforts for the independence movements of Indonesia, Algeria, Tunisia, Morocco and Eritrea were significant and initially led to close ties between these countries and Pakistan.

 In a 1948 speech, Jinnah declared that "Urdu alone would be the state language and the lingua franca of the Pakistan state", although at the same time he called for the Bengali language to be the official language of the Bengal province.
 Nonetheless, tensions began to grow in East Bengal.
 Jinnah's health further deteriorated and he died in 1948.
 Bengali leader, Sir Khawaja Nazimuddin succeeded as the governor general of Pakistan.